About

 Curriculum Vitae

-Before my PhD, I majored in Clinical Psychology and Neuroinformatics and was able to gather some initial clinical and scientific experience.
-Clinically, I have worked as assistant psychologist at the Burghölzli of the Psychiatric UniversityHospital Zurich and did internships both in a in a psychiatric day hospital (PUK) as well as in a neuropsychology unit (USZ).
+Previously, I did my PhD in Christian Ruff’s group at the Zurich Center for Neuroeconomics (ZNE), focusing on a novel computational model of how we reason about other's reasoning process.
+Before that, I majored in Clinical Psychology and Neuroinformatics and gained initial scientific and clinical experience from various internships and assistant positions.
+Clinically, I have worked as assistant psychologist at the Burghölzli of the Psychiatric University Hospital Zurich and did internships both in a in a psychiatric day hospital (PUK) as well as in a neuropsychology unit (USZ).
 In terms of research, I was a student research assistent at the URPP Dynamics of Healthy Aging (Dr Christina Roecke), did an internship in the Neuropsychopharmacology and Brain Imaging group (Prof Franz Vollenweider), and worked in the Therapy and Process Research group (Prof Heinz Boeker and Prof Birgit Kleim) as part of my master thesis, where I investigated functional neural changes during psychodynamic psychotherapy in patients with major depression.

 If you'd like to know more or have any questions, please feel free to reach out to me via any of the channels below!